Updated: Jan 26

-Linking your company’s positive payments to your D&B® report can boost your credibility by as much as 90%, but attempting to do so through a non-verifiable transaction or “trade ring” vendor can be devastating to your business credit profile.
-If the transaction or vendor cannot be verified by D&B®, this could bring your profile under unnecessary scrutiny and could harm both businesses — possibly embroiling you and your business in extensive, and expensive, legal battles.
+Linking your company’s positive payments to your D&B report can boost your credibility by as much as 90%, but attempting to do so through a non-verifiable transaction or a vendor that is part of a “trade ring” can be devastating to your business credit profile.
+If the transaction or vendor cannot be verified by D&B, this could bring your profile under unnecessary scrutiny and could harm both businesses.

 Can your trade references clear the rings of fire and get added to your credit profile without your company getting burned?

-Oftentimes, business owners who have no credit history will ask friends or relatives to manufacture positive payment experiences in an attempt to portray non-existent credit limits, thinking this will help them to achieve higher approvals or build their credit profile faster.
-These fraudulent attempts seldom make it through D&B®’s tight net.
+Oftentimes, business owners who have no credit history will try to manufacture positive payment experiences where none really exist, thinking this will help them to achieve higher approvals or build their credit profile faster.
+These fraudulent attempts seldom make it through D&B’s tight net.
 Most will get declined in the preliminary processes and go no further.